victordiogo/webgl-ray-tracer/README.md

 # To Do
-- Load GLB
-- Normal map
+- see erichlof example ray tracing

 - Importance Sampling
-- Physically based materials
+- Improve BVH creation time